thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ## Launch the cluster

-Upload the TS tarball to one of the machines and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).
+Upload the TS tarball to one of the VMs and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).

-If you are going to use GCS as your persistent storage, you must enable it when running this command.
+If you are going to use GCS as your persistent storage, you must enable it when running this command, using the **enable_cloud_storage** flag.
 Example: `tscli cluster create 6.0-167.tar.gz --enable_cloud_storage=gcs`

+{: id="network-ports"}
+## Open the required network ports

+To determine which network ports to open for a functional ThoughtSpot cluster, see [Network policies]({{ site.baseurl }}/appliance/firewall-ports.html).